 The Team

 Who will facilitate this turnkey exercise?

-How do educators currently assess effort and impact before taking action?
+How do educators currently triangulate data?
 What practices are currently in place?

-What is at stake?

-What might people have to give up or let go of in order to engage in this type of prioritization?
+What might people have to give up or let go of in order to engage in this type of data analysis?
 This may include long-standing practices and deeply held, sometimes limiting, beliefs.

-What will success look like?

-If someone were to walk through your school three years from now, after this piece of the

-work has taken root, what would they see?